dpraj007/dpraj007/README.md

 ### About Me

 Passionate about leveraging cutting-edge AI to automate workflows and solve complex problems.
 With a strong foundation in LLM agents and multimodal models, I specialize in building intelligent systems that drive efficiency and innovation.
-Currently pursuing an M.S. in Computer Science at NYU, I’m dedicated to exploring the intersection of AI, automation, and real-world applications.
+Currently pursuing an M.S. in Computer Science at NYU with a perfect 4.0 GPA, I'm dedicated to exploring the intersection of AI, automation, and real-world applications.

 Let's connect to discuss how AI-driven solutions can transform industries.